ArduPilot/ardupilot/libraries/AP_Scripting/applets/MissionRotation.md

 Allows you to select up to 10 missions, either while arming or in the unarmed state.

-Requires that an RCx_OPTION be set to 24 (Mission Reset).
+Requires that an RCx_OPTION be set to 302 or another value that contemplates scripting, in which case it will also have to be changed within the LUA.

 The scripts should be installed in the SCRIPTS folder on the MicroSD, and the mission files in the root.